 Loss of control

-One of the most frightening , and overwhelming, aspects of parenthood is that so much is out of your control.
+One of the most overwhelming things about parenthood is that so much is out of your control.
 You cannot always control when you get pregnant, and it is out of your hands whether that baby will grow into a little person.
-All you can do is follow advice and prepare your body as best as you can – and that doesn’t guarantee anything.
-This can be very hard to accept.
+All you can do is follow advice and prepare your body as best as you can.
+Still, this doesn’t guarantee anything and this can be very hard to accept.

 “The worst part for me is the not knowing why.
 Why did my babies die?
 How could I carry a perfectly healthy child the first time and not the second or third?
 Why can't they test me to find out?
 Why?
 Why?
 Why?”
 Leanne

-If you think about trying again then you might find yourself overcome with fear and anxiety that you might have another miscarriage, or complications in pregnancy .
-This is a natural reaction, particularly ifthere seems to be no reason for your miscarriage, or if this isn’t your first miscarriage.
+You may find yourself overcome with fear and anxiety that you might have another miscarriage or other complications in pregnancy if you’re thinking about trying for another baby.
+This is a natural reaction, particularly if you don’t know why you miscarried or if this isn’t the first time it’s happened.

-You may find yourself feeling envious, resentful or just unable to be happy for someone else when they announce their pregnancy, or the birth of their newborn.
+You may find yourself feeling envious, resentful or unable to be happy for someone else when they announce their pregnancy or the birth of their baby.
 It can be particularly difficult if the timing coincides with important dates for you in relation to your own loss.

 “But it just hits you from nowhere.
 I walked into a toilet last week in a restaurant, smack bang into a pregnant lady.
 It almost ruined my day.
 I see friends get pregnant and I resent them.”Read more...